 Having diabetes makes you much more likely to have a heart attack and other heart problems, in addition to the risk from your high triglycerides.

 Untreated diabetes is a major health threat.
 To manage it well, you may need to track everything you eat, test your blood sugar, exercise, lose extra weight, take medication as directed, and keep up with your medical appointments.

 Many people don't know that they have diabetes.
 Your doctor should check on whether you do, and if so, help you get both your diabetes and your triglycerides under control.

-Liver and Pancreas Problems
+Trigylcerides and the Pancreas

 Inflammation of the pancreas (a condition which doctors call pancreatitis) can cause permanent tissue damage.
 Symptoms can include abdominal pain, which may be severe.